-The National i-THRIVE Programme spoke with Paul Warwick, Clinical Lead for Inspire CAMHS Inpatient Service, and Peter Flanagan, General Manager, at Humber Teaching NHS Foundation Trust about the co-designed clinical model for the Inspire CAMHS Inpatient Service and the innovative recruitment of staff that involved young people.
+The National i-THRIVE Programme spoke with Paul Warwick, Clinical Lead for Inspire CAMHS Inpatient Service, and Peter Flanagan, General Manager, at Humber Teaching NHS Foundation Trust about the co-designed clinical model for the Inspire CAMHS Inpatient Service, and their innovative staff recruitment process led by young people.

-Humber Teaching NHS Foundation Trust have been commissioned by NHS England to provide a new 13 bedded CAMHS inpatient unit, which will include 9 general adolescent beds and a 4 bedded psychiatric intensive care unit (PICU) for the young people of Hull, East Riding of Yorkshire, North Lincolnshire and North East Lincolnshire.
+Humber Teaching NHS Foundation Trust have been commissioned by NHS England to provide a new 13 bedded CAMHS inpatient unit, including 9 general adolescent beds and a 4 bedded psychiatric intensive care unit (PICU) for the young people of Hull, East Riding of Yorkshire, North Lincolnshire and North East Lincolnshire.
 The service opens in November 2019.

 The Inspire CAMHS Inpatient Service will be fully integrated with, and supported by, the local CAMHS teams and partner agencies and aspires to provide a whole service, community and multiagency approach aligned with the principles of the THRIVE Framework for system change (Wolpert et al., 2019).
 By working in partnership with current community resources, the service will advocate the idea of ‘step in and step out’ rather than ‘step up and step down’.